jcchacond/ancient_mitogenomes_molecular_clock_dating/README.md

-# ancient_mitogenomes_molecular_clock_dating
+# Molecular clock dating with ancient mitogenomes

-Methodology for molecular clock dating using ancient mitogenomes published in Chacón-Duque et al., MBE, 2025
+Methodology for molecular clock dating using ancient mitogenomes published in Chacón-Duque _et al._, _MBE_, 2025.
+This repository is complementary to the methodology described in that paper.